About Bury Samaritans

 Our Work in the Bury Community

 A vital part of our work at Bury Samaritans is getting involved in the local community to spread the word, fundraise and deliver emotional support.
-We have an outreach team who regularly visit schools and other establishments to raise awareness of key mental health issues and we recently developed a partnership with Bury FC.
+We have an outreach team who regularly visit schools and other establishments to raise awareness of key mental health issues among children and young people.

 Volunteering at Bury Samaritans

 For more information on our volunteering opportunities why not come along to one of our information sessions to find out more about what we do?
-For further information and to book a place please email: firstname.lastname@example.org or call the recruitment line on: 07999 93 22 68.
+Our next information session is on the following date:

 Would You Like One of Our Speakers Team to Come and Talk to You?